-There are also guidelines for single drinking episodes:
+There are also guidelines for single drinking episodes.

-If you want to keep your short-term health risks from a single drinking occasion to a low level, you can reduce these risks by:
+If you want to keep your short-term health risks from a single drinking occasion to a low level, follow these guidelines.

-- limiting the total amount of alcohol you drink on any single occasion; - · drinking more slowly, drinking with food, and alternating with water; - planning ahead to avoid problems, for example by making sure you can get home safely or that you have people you trust with you.
+- Limit the total amount of alcohol you drink on any single occasion. - Drink more slowly, drink with food, and alternate drinks with water. - Plan ahead to avoid problems.
+For example, make sure you can get home safely or that you have people you trust with you.

-Other tips include:
+Other tips:

-- avoid drinking in rounds or using a kitty, as you may drink more than you plan or want to; - drinking water throughout the evening not only slows down your alcohol intake, but it also helps prevent dehydration, one of the major causes of hangover symptoms, so you'll feel better the next day; - if you're drinking at home, keep track of how many units you're drinking and use measures for spirits.
+- Avoid drinking in rounds or using a kitty, as you may drink more than you plan or want to. - Drinking water throughout the evening not only slows down your alcohol intake, but it also helps prevent dehydration, one of the major causes of hangover symptoms, so you'll feel better the next day. - If you're drinking at home, keep track of how many units you're drinking and use measures for spirits.

-Some groups of people are likely to be affected more by alcohol and should be more careful of their level of drinking on any one occasion:
+These groups of people are likely to be affected more by alcohol and should be more careful of their level of drinking on any one occasion: